 Professional Diagnosis

-A mental health professional can diagnose disorders through comprehensive assessments, including interviews and questionnaires.
+A mental health professional can diagnose anxiety through comprehensive assessments, including interviews and questionnaires.

 Self-Assessment Tools